dovadi/ParseP1/README.md

 [![Build Status](https://secure.travis-ci.org/dovadi/ParseP1.png?branch=master)](http://travis-ci.org/dovadi/ParseP1)

-Basic parser for P1 Companion Standard used by Dutch Smart Meters
+Basic parser for P1 Companion Standard used by Dutch Smart Meters.

+*Library is by no means complete (yet), it is now implemented only on one real example of a so called Dutch smart meter, in this case a Iskra MT382*

 Example of P1 data
 ==================